TuxVinyards/qqX/README.md

 ### Known Issues

-Quickemu 4.9.5 can cause Intel processors to run MacOS very slowly.
-This has been fixed in FreeBird and FreeSpirit.
+System release 4.9.5 can cause Intel processors to run MacOS very slowly but has been fixed in FreeBird and FreeSpirit.

 Recently noticed: is a problem with telescoping VM's on Intel Hosts.
 (Possibly AMD too?).
 For telescoping use Freebird, not FreeSpirit.
 Fix to be released on the 1.9 branches before long.

 - See [FreeBird](https://github.com/TuxVinyards/qqX/wiki/FreeBird) for details on the built-ins, or [change log](https://github.com/TuxVinyards/qqX/wiki/Change-Log) for a history synopsis

 ### FAQs and Help